bigcatplichta/wildwish-js-concept/README.md

 This is the first draft concept for the front end.
 Creating new 'active' wishes will be handled by the backend automatically when a wish is fully funded.

+# Clone repository

+The backend directory is a submodule.
+Run `git clone --recursive https://github.com/bigcatplichta/wildwish-js-concept` to ensure everything is cloned correctly.

 # Backend resources and starting the server

 This uses resources provided by the Rails 'wildwish-app', located here: https://github.com/bigcatplichta/wildwish-app/tree/js-concept-backend.
 Make sure you grab the 'js-concept-backend' branch.